microsoft/onnxruntime/BUILD.md

  * CUDA 9.2 is known to work with the 14.11 MSVC toolset (Visual Studio 15.3 and 15.4)
     * To install the 14.11 MSVC toolset, see [this page](https://blogs.msdn.microsoft.com/vcblog/2017/11/15/side-by-side-minor-version-msvc-toolsets-in-visual-studio-2017).
     * To use the 14.11 toolset with a later version of Visual Studio 2017 you have two options:
-     1. Setup the Visual Studio environment variables to point to the 14.11 toolset by running vcvarsall.bat, prior to running the build script. e.g. if you have VS2017 Enterprise, an x64 build would use the following command `"C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\VC\Auxiliary\Build\vcvarsall.bat" amd64 -vcvars_ver=14.11` For convenience, build.amd64.1411.bat will do this and can be used in the same way as build.bat. e.g. ` .\build.amd64.1411.bat --use_cuda`
+     1. Setup the Visual Studio environment variables to point to the 14.11 toolset by running vcvarsall.bat, prior to running the build script. e.g. if you have VS2017 Enterprise, an x64 build would use the following command `"C:\Program Files (x86)\Microsoft Visual Studio\2017\Enterprise\VC\Auxiliary\Build\vcvarsall.bat" amd64 -vcvars_ver=14.11` For convenience, .\build.amd64.1411.bat will do this and can be used in the same way as .\build.bat. e.g. ` .\build.amd64.1411.bat --use_cuda`

      2. Alternatively, if you have CMake 3.12 or later you can specify the toolset version via the `--msvc_toolset` build script parameter. e.g. `.\build.bat --msvc_toolset 14.11`